 Fidelity Bond.
-The RDA shall maintain an insurance policy, in a form and substance satisfactory to OCD, covering against loss or damage relating to or resulting from any breach of fidelity by RDA, or any officer, director, employee or agent of RDA, any loss or destruction of documents (whether written or electronic), fraud, theft, misappropriation and errors and omissions.
+The BBR shall maintain an insurance policy, in a form and substance satisfactory to OCD, covering against loss or damage relating to or resulting from any breach of fidelity by BBR, or any officer, director, employee or agent of BBR, any loss or destruction of documents (whether written or electronic), fraud, theft, misappropriation and errors and omissions.
 The policy shall name the City-Parish as insured and loss payee and provide coverage in an amount equal to one million dollars ($1,000,000).
 The deductible on such insurance policy shall not exceed fifty thousand dollars ($50,000).

 Subcontractor’s Insurance.
-The RDA shall require that any and all Subcontractors, which are not protected under the RDA’s own insurance policies, take and maintain insurance of the same nature and in the same amounts as required of the RDA.
+The BBR shall require that any and all Subcontractors, which are not protected under the BBR’s own insurance policies, take and maintain insurance of the same nature and in the same amounts as required of the BBR.

 G. Audits and Inspections

-It is hereby agreed that the Auditor of the City-Parish, HUD, Office of Inspector General, HUD monitors, and auditors contracted by any of them shall have the option of auditing all records and accounts of the RDA and/or its Subcontractors that relate to this Agreement at any time during normal business hours, as often as deemed necessary, to audit, examine, and make excerpts or transcripts of all relevant data upon providing the RDA or Subcontractors, as appropriate, with reasonable advance notice.
-The RDA and its Subcontractors shall comply with all relevant provisions of state law pertaining to audit requirements, including LA R.S. § 24:513 et seq.
-Any deficiencies noted in audit reports must be fully cleared within thirty (30) days after receipt by the RDA or Subcontractor, as appropriate.
+It is hereby agreed that the Auditor of the City-Parish, HUD, Office of Inspector General, HUD monitors, and auditors contracted by any of them shall have the option of auditing all records and accounts of the BBR and/or its Subcontractors that relate to this Agreement at any time during normal business hours, as often as deemed necessary, to audit, examine, and make excerpts or transcripts of all relevant data upon providing the BBR or Subcontractors, as appropriate, with reasonable advance notice.
+The BBR and its Subcontractors shall comply with all relevant provisions of state law pertaining to audit requirements, including LA R.S. § 24:513 et seq.
+Any deficiencies noted in audit reports must be fully cleared within thirty (30) days after receipt by the BBR or Subcontractor, as appropriate.

-Failure of the RDA and/or its Subcontractor to comply with the above audit requirements will constitute a violation of this Agreement and may, at the OCD’s option, result in the withholding of future payments and/or return of funds paid under this Agreement.
+Failure of the BBR and/or its Subcontractor to comply with the above audit requirements will constitute a violation of this Agreement and may, at the OCD’s option, result in the withholding of future payments and/or return of funds paid under this Agreement.

-The RDA shall retain all financial records, supporting documents, statistical records, and all other records pertinent to the Agreement for a period of five (5) years after closeout of this Agreement.
+The BBR shall retain all financial records, supporting documents, statistical records, and all other records pertinent to the Agreement for a period of five (5) years after closeout of this Agreement.

 H. Covenant Against Contingent Fees and Conflicts of Interest

-The RDA shall warrant that no person or other organization has been employed or retained to solicit or secure this Agreement upon contract or understanding for a commission, percentage, brokerage, or contingent fee.
+The BBR shall warrant that no person or other organization has been employed or retained to solicit or secure this Agreement upon contract or understanding for a commission, percentage, brokerage, or contingent fee.
 For breach or violation of this warranty, the OCD shall have the right to annul this Agreement without liability or, in its discretion, to deduct from this Agreement or otherwise recover the full amount of such commission, percentage, brokerage or contingent fee, or to seek such other remedies as legally may be available.

-No member, officer, or employee of, or agents, Subcontractor, member of the governing body of the RDA or the locality in which the program is situated, or other public official who exercises or has exercised any functions or responsibilities with respect to this Agreement during his or her tenure, shall have any interest, direct or indirect, in any contract or subcontract, or the proceeds thereof, for work to be performed in connection with the Project or in any activity or benefit, which is part of this Agreement.
+No member, officer, or employee of, or agents, Subcontractor, member of the governing body of the BBR or the locality in which the program is situated, or other public official who exercises or has exercised any functions or responsibilities with respect to this Agreement during his or her tenure, shall have any interest, direct or indirect, in any contract or subcontract, or the proceeds thereof, for work to be performed in connection with the Project or in any activity or benefit, which is part of this Agreement.

-The parties agree that the RDA is subject to the current Louisiana Code of Governmental Ethics.
-The RDA agrees to immediately notify the OCD if potential violations of the Code of Governmental Ethics arise at any time during the term of this Agreement.
+The parties agree that the BBR is subject to the current Louisiana Code of Governmental Ethics.
+The BBR agrees to immediately notify the OCD if potential violations of the Code of Governmental Ethics arise at any time during the term of this Agreement.

 Compliance with Laws